 Microbial whole-genome sequencing is an important tool for mapping genomes of novel organisms, finishing genomes of known organisms, or comparing genomes across multiple samples.
 Learn more about microbial whole-genome sequencing.

-Shotgun metagenomic sequencing allows researchers to sample all genes in all organisms present in a given complex sample.
-The method enables microbiologists to evaluate bacterial diversity and study unculturable microorganisms that are otherwise difficult or impossible to analyze.
-Learn more about shotgun metagenomic sequencing.
+Shotgun metagenomic sequencing enables microbiologists to evaluate bacterial diversity and study unculturable microorganisms that are otherwise difficult or impossible to analyze.
+Learn more about metagenomic sequencing.

-De novo sequencing is a first step toward understanding the genetic underpinnings of a plant or animal’s functions and interaction with the environment.
+De novo sequencing can provide insight into a plant or animal’s functions and environmental interactions.
 Some researchers use the assembled genome to assign map positions and stack diverse breed information for subsequent SNP discovery.
 Learn more about plant and animal sequencing.

 *Data calculations on file.
 Illumina, Inc., 2015